voxpupuli/beaker/docs/how_to/ssh_agent_forwarding.md

   forward_ssh_agent: true
 ~~~

-Beaker will then be able to use the user's agent on the host machine.
+Beaker will then make the ssh agent running on the beaker coordinator available to the Systems Under Test (SUT).
 There is
-a gotcha though: the agent socket file in the virtual machine is only available
+a gotcha though: the agent socket file in the SUT is only available
 to the user who signed in.
 If you want to access remote machine resources as
 another user, you *must* change the socket permission.